 Becca has worked in progressive politics since 2008.
 She has served on campaigns at all levels, including leading the analytics team in Ohio for Hillary Clinton’s 2016 presidential bid.

 Since joining BlueLabs in 2015, Becca has worked with organizations, companies, and campaigns to best implement analytical and technological tools.
 From mayoral races to statewide campaigns and national advocacy organizations, she has produced and managed analytics products and provided strategic consulting.
-Becca helped Ralph Northam and Virginia Democrats win elections in 2017, and has had work featured in The Washington Post and Cosmopolitan
+Becca worked on the 2017 Virginia Coordinated campaign and helped Virginia Democrats win elections in 2017.
+She has also had work featured in The Washington Post and Cosmopolitan.

 In her role as the Director of Data Science, Becca leads a team of talented analysts, data scientists, and statisticians as they tackle problems around optimization, targeting, and prediction.